AtriAhmed/raymond/readme.md

-# Backend Setup Instructions
+# Setup Instructions

-This guide explains how to run the backend of the project using Docker.
+This guide explains how to run both the backend and frontend of the project using Docker.
 Both development and production environments are covered.

 ## Prerequisites